muffato/muffato.github.io/projects.md

 _Nov 2003 to Jul 2005_

-My contributions are mostly on the software side of things: position based visual servoing, IA & FPGA (in C, C++ & VHDL).
+My contributions are mostly on the software side of things: position based visual servoing, IA &amp; FPGA (in C, C++ &amp; VHDL).
 We participated in the French Cup of Robotics both years.

-## Contractor - Cost-analysis tool for electronics manufacturers
+## Contractor &ndash; Cost-analysis tool for electronics manufacturers

 _2005_

 Through ensIIE's "junior enterprise", [Dièse](https://www.diese.org/), I designed a software tool to analyse and manage costs for electronics manufacturers (project and product visualisation, resource management).

-## Personal project - 3D renderer
+## Personal project &ndash; 3D renderer

 _2002 to 2003_